 - 1. Remove pre-filters from filter housings.
 Use a filter wrench if the housings are too tight. - 2.
 Discard used filters, but save o-rings for re-use. - 3.
 Clean inside of all housings with a mild soap solution, and then rinse with RO water. - 4.
 Lubricate the o-ring and replace in filter housing. - 5.
 Insert the new filters into the appropriate housings and replace the housings onto the system. - 6.
-Disconnect the post-filter by removing the fittings on either end.
-Replace with new post-filter and re-use the existing fittings.
-(Feed end tee is connected by a short length of tubing, remove this and use to connect to new filter.) - 7.
+Disconnect the post-filters by removing the fittings on either end.
+Replace with new post-filters and re-use the existing fittings. - 7.
 (If replacing the membrane as well, skip this step and proceed to the next section.)
 Follow the normal Start-up Procedures.
 (Drain the first tank of water after changing the filters before drinking.)